jimzord12/ieeextreme-practise/README.md

 5. Once you are done, you must use ESBuild to **bundle the code**.
 To do so, follow the steps below:

-   1. Go to bundle.ts file.
+   1. Go to _bundle.ts_ file (its in the root directory).
-   2. Add your challenge to the `directories` array.
+   2. Add your challenge to the `directories` array (there are already some examples there).
    3. Run the following command:

    ```bash
     tsx ./bundle.ts
    ```

-   4. A `dist` folder should be created with the bundled code.
+   4. Once the command is executed, a `dist` folder should be created with the bundled code.
-   5. Copy the code from the `dist` folder and paste it into the CS Academy editor.
+   5. Copy the code from the `dist/${challenge-name.js}` and paste it into the CS Academy editor.

 "# ieeextreme-practise";